Nathanjms/ohmyzsh-nj-script/README.md

 - [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions)
 - [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting)

-I made this to speed up this process when instaling a different Linux Distribution.
+I made this to speed up this process when installing a different Linux Distribution.
 The plugins and the theme are added automatically to the `~/.zshrc`, and the theme's [recommended font](https://github.com/romkatv/powerlevel10k#meslo-nerd-font-patched-for-powerlevel10k) (MesloLGS) is installed for the user.

 ## How to run